StanForever/awesome-websites/README.md

 * [https://www.webpagetest.org](https://www.webpagetest.org) : Test a website's performance.
 * [https://web.dev](https://web.dev/) : After you've launched your site, come back to web.dev and measure how well it supports your users.
 If there are areas where it can improve, you'll get immediate steps to increase your metrics.
 * [https://webhook.site](https://webhook.site) : Webhook.site allows you to easily test webhooks and other types of HTTP requests.
+* [https://www.windy.com](https://www.windy.com/) : One of the best weather forecasting service in the world.

 ## Y :
 * [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema: